joonsunn/chattiest-user/README.md

 # Chattiest User Project

 Welcome to the Chattiest User project.
 This mini app is used to compute the chattiest user in the room based on number of words said.
+The project is deployed live at [https://chattiest-user.vercel.app](https://chattiest-user.vercel.app).

 ## Installation